kineticstoolkit/kineticstoolkit_doc/src/matplotlib_subplot.md

 plt.title("Fifth plot");
 ```

-We can see that the titles of the second line overlaps with the horizontal axes of the first line.
+We can see that the titles of the second line overlap with the horizontal axes of the first line.
 This is a common issue with Matplotlib: it does not know how to optimize the spacing while we progressively build the figure.
 Calling {{plt_tight_layout}} just after building the figure optimizes the spacing so that everything looks clean.

 ```{code-cell} ipython3
 plt.subplot(2, 3, 1)